eosnetworkfoundation/grant-framework/applications/TheLostDiamond_BjornOmsland.md

 TheLostDiamond solves this by having a $1,000 dollar lost diamond as incentive for participating.
 Also, the concept of a treasure hunt is fun and easy to understand for everyone.

+The Lost Diamond is free to use for everyone.
+Everyone can conquer one checkpoint per day in the free tier.
-We will take a $7 dollar monthly subscription fee to participate and the smartcontract returns 80-90% back to the Play2Earn model to fund the lost diamonds.
+A premium paid tier is available, where participants pay a $7 dollar monthly fee to conquer unlimited checkpoints per day.

+The smartcontract returns 80% back to the Play2Earn model to fund the lost diamonds.
 A true Web3 application where everyone can create, own and monetize their content.

 We are aiming for 1 million users (0.65% market share from PokémonGo) within four years.